ZornitsaPesheva/FlowChartReactTS/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Server build
+to buld on server with:\
+npm run build --omit=dev

+or local server:\
+npm install -g serve\
+serve -s build

+## Install Flow Chart JS:

+Copy the extracted files to the /src folder\
+find and delete this part form flowchart.js:\
+"undefined"!=typeof module&&(module.exports=FlowChart),\
+and add this at the end of both files:\
+export default FlowChart

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).